growingparticle/Top_Tagger_Architecture_Constraints/README.md

 If you have any questions or suggestions regarding the implementation or the numerical results of this study, feel free to reach out to me.

-If you have any questions or suggestions regarding the implementation or the numerical results of this study, feel free to reach out.
 - Author: Mehmet Ehliz
 - LinkedIn: https://www.linkedin.com/in/ehliz/
 - Email: imi.ehliz@gmail.com